angular/angularfire/docs/universal/prerendering.md

 }
 ```

-Now if the `PRERENDER` environment variable is passed any value, instead of serving your application it will iterate over the paths in `static.paths.js`, render then, and then write them to your `public` directory.  *You could always make this a seperate script.*
+Now if the `PRERENDER` environment variable is passed any value, instead of serving your application it will iterate over the paths in `static.paths.js`, render them, and write them to your `public` directory.  *You could always make this a seperate script.*

 Finally make some modifications to your `package.json`, to prerender your content when you build: